Plonq/bevy_panorbit_camera/README.md

 ## Features

 - Smooth orbiting motion
-- Orthographic camera projection in addition to perspective
+- Works with orthographic camera projection in addition to perspective
 - Customisable controls and sensitivity
+- Works with multiple viewports and/or windows

 ## Quick Start